 Many toddlers are too busy during the day to eat enough and ask for food at bedtime.
 This can drive a parent around the bend, unless you build a bedtime snack into the schedule – which also often helps kids settle down and sleep better.
 You can combine it with the bedtime story if you’re short on time, but bedtime snacks for toddlers are always a good idea.

 Most toddlers go through a picky stage.
 There's an evolutionary reason -- toddlers are "programmed" genetically to only eat familiar foods because unfamiliar foods could be poisonous.
 Those toddlers who were adventurous eaters probably didn't live long enough to pass their genes on to us, so we most likely come from a long line of picky toddler eaters!

-Don't make extra food for your toddler at dinner because you're bound to resent it and it sends her the wrong message.
+Don't make special food for your toddler at dinner because you're bound to resent it and it sends her the wrong message.
 Just serve a variety of healthy foods and let them decide what to try.
-If your dinner isn't toddler-friendly -- if, heaven forbid, all the food is touching in a casserole, for instance -- then put some simple extras on the table, such as cheese slices, hard-boiled egg, or vegies with ranch dressing for dipping.
+If your dinner isn't toddler-friendly -- if, heaven forbid, all the food is touching in a casserole, for instance -- then put some simple extras on the table, such as cheese slices, hard-boiled egg, or veggies with hummus for dipping.

 Don't worry that your child will always be a picky eater.
 That's rare, as long as they have an array of healthy foods from which to choose, and don't get addicted to junk food.